Contact us

 Frequently asked questions about our Transitional Year Residency Program

-A collaborative environment where residents are valued.
+A collaborative environment where residents are a valued and integral part of every facet of the hospital.
 Faculty are approachable and invested in your growth.
-Strong camaraderie among residents across specialties is palpable.
+Strong camaraderie among residents and fellows across specialties is palpable.
 Our residents are not only a part of our family, but also that of the great Osceola Hospital and GME community here.

 We make scholarship meaningful, collaborative, and even fun.
 Residents participate in interactive QI workshops and team-based projects to address real hospital needs.
 Mentorship and institutional support for scholarly activity is strong with opportunities to present at local, regional, and national conferences.
 We offer a supportive environment that celebrates curiosity, creativity, and academic growth.